mliew21396/remote-work-u2/week-6/README.md

 You'll also want to read and review concepts in the *Well-Grounded Rubyist*.
 We highly suggest using the index often to help you find pertinent sections to read.
 If you haven't read all of the chapters listed in the [week 3 bonus challenge](https://github.com/Devbootcamp/phase-0-unit-1/blob/master/week-3/11-BONUS-challenges/Well-Grounded-Rubyist.md), make sure to read those.

+Please keep track of the amount of time you spend reading this week.
+We will ask you to estimate it in the submission form.

 ## Challenges

 1. [Drawer Debugger](1-drawer-debugger)